How accurately can you answer these questions about your facilities?

 Ensuring Sufficient Data

 Implementing failure codes for your most common problems is a good start, but if you stop there, you're not going to reap all the possible benefits.
-If you're using a small number of failure codes, you're only ever getting a superficial map of your maintenance landscape.
+If you're using a small number of maintenance failure codes, you're only ever getting a superficial map of your maintenance landscape.
 Here's why:

 The smaller the number of failure codes, the wider the category of failures each code represents.
 Once the categories become too wide, failures that are actually different from one another get lumped together because they all sort of match the same broad description.
 Having more codes lets you narrow down each category, and that lets you more finely separate failures by type.
 To ensure departments are collecting useful data, a lot of code libraries are fairly extensive.
 On top of a wide spectrum of failure codes, they include two additional code types.
 A quick way to understand each one is by thinking about the questions they help you answer.